This article discusses six passports and residencies that you can get by investing in bonds.

 Turkey’s Citizenship by Investment

-Now, most people choose the $250K real estate option.
-There are some decent real estate investment opportunities in Turkey – especially if you work with a team like Nomad Capitalist (hint, hint) – where you’re not buying the “gringo” real estate but the fairly priced real estate everyone else in the market can access.
+Now, most people choose the $400K real estate option.
+There are some decent real estate investment opportunities in Turkey – especially if you work with a team like Nomad Capitalist – we help you buy offshore real estate like a local and get the best deals that add immense value to your investment portfolio.

 But for some people, getting into foreign real estate is quite a hassle, making Turkey’s bond investment option much more attractive.

-You can double your investment up to $500K and make a qualifying capital investment to qualify for citizenship.
-And one of those capital investments at that level is buying bonds.
+You can invest at least $500K in bonds and make a qualifying capital investment to qualify for citizenship.

 This is one option where you can put your money in Turkey, get citizenship in three to four months, and have visa-free travel to more than 110 countries.
 For more information on Turkey, look at our Ultimate Guide to Turkish Citizenship.